Sequence and Traverse

 |

 Nice, everything works.
-So why is rewriting sequence
+So why is rewriting sequence in such a way better?

 What we basically have here is a Design Pattern (or what every Design Pattern is –